Detection loophole attacks on semi-device-independent quantum and classical protocols: Conclusion

 We are grateful to Nicolas Brunner for very useful discussions and suggestions.
 M. D. thanks Anne Gstottner and the Human Resources staff at ICFO for their invaluable support.
-This work was funded by the Spanish project FIS2010-14830 and Generalitat de Catalunya, UK EPSRC, the European PERCENT ERC Starting Grant and Q-Essence Project.
+This work was funded by the Spanish project FIS2010-14830 and Generalitat de Catalunya, UK EPSRC, the European PERCENT ERC Starting Grant and Q-Essence Project, the JSPS (Japan Society for the Promotion of Science) Grant-in-Aid for JSPS Fellows No. 24-0219, the Excellence Initiative of the German Federal and State Governments (Grant ZUK 43), NCN grant no. 2013/08/M/ST2/00626, the Ministry of Education and the Ministry of Manpower (Singapore).